sagotoons/fuzzytools/README.md

 Some unique features that come with Fuzzy Tools:
 - Set up lights, camera, world and floor (shadow only) with just one or a few buttons
 - Use markers to enable/disable Motion Blur and change shutter time
-- Alt+M to move keyframes and markers from the current frame, regardless of selection
+- Alt+M to [Move Keyframes and Markers](https://github.com/sagotoons/fuzzytools/wiki/Operator-‐-Move-Keyframes-and-Markers) from the current frame, regardless of selection

 ## Panels